phaser-cli/phaser-cli/README.md

 webpack and other config to your heart's content.
 This is not recommended unless you really need to change something.

-_Note: You will no longer receive updates through the @phaser-cli-scripts package if you choose to eject._
+_Note: You will no longer receive updates through the @phaser-cli/scripts package if you choose to eject._

 ```